 The well-statured warrior race has a genetic predisposition to hostility and a well-known streak of fatalism.
 Lieutenant Worf says that Klingons do not like to be "probed" by empathic species.
 The culture's warrior ethic runs so deep that rivals in the civil war can meet and drink as equal fighters for periods of time before or after battles, thanks to the Capitol City's neutrality.
 During these get-togethers, a great deal of growling, wrestling, snarling and generally loud revelry takes place, Klingons seeming to derive tremendous satisfaction from drinking with their enemies on the night before a battle.

-A beard is a symbol of courage; a hammer is a symbol of power.
 A true warrior fights to the death and would rather be killed than taken hostage — an act which brings dishonor on himself and his family for three generations.
 Their most important historic symbol of leadership, Kahless, said Klingons should fight not just to spill blood but to enrich the spirit.
 Their scientists are not highly regarded in the culture.
 Shattering the cranial exoskeleton at the tricipital lobe brings instant death.

 In the traditional sense, the Klingon people hold honor above life — although as with any culture, high-level politics and personal gain get in the way.
 In Klingon culture, lower-ranked officers consider it a duty to kill off a superior who is perceived as weak.
 Klingons notoriously neither surrender nor bluff, although Chief Engineer La Forge is skeptical of that based on Lieutenant Worf's seemingly impenetrable "poker face" during their poker games on board the U.S.S.
 Enterprise NCC-1701-D.